Benjamin-V-Chan/advanced-frc-data-science-template/README.md

    - Customizable Data Analysis Scripts that you can build off of
    - Customizable data generation scripts to generate/simulate a dataset to test
    - Highly versatile and customizable expected data structure JSON, allowing for a wide range of input data structures
-   - Versatility and easy integration with any team's current data analysis systems
+   - Versatility and easy integration with any team's current data science systems

 ### Steps